John Clanvowe: Career

 Clanvowe was born in Hergest, Herefordshire, and was a descendant of Hywel ap Meurig of Radnorshire.
 His royal career began in 1373 with service to Edward III, probably through family connections after his father served as a squire to the royal household.
 Clanvowe then built up relations in the royal court, notably with William Neville, who also became a chamber knight.
 In Richard II's reign (1377–1399), however, Clanvowe started to gain more political notoriety, gaining royal trust that made him a chamber knight in 1381.
 The role mainly involved maintaining the peace in his home county of Herefordshire, while using his local following to increase the king's popularity.
 His role in the royal household ended in dismissal in 1388, but he remained politically active and was present at peace negotiations with France in 1389 that resulted in a three-year truce.

 Outside the royal chamber, Clanvowe was a personal friend of Geoffrey Chaucer.
 He is believed to be one of the first to hear The Knight's Tale in its free-standing form in 1380, before Chaucer included it in The Canterbury Tales.
-Historian John Bowers has suggested that the main Knight's Tale theme may have been written about the brotherhood and knightly love between Clanvowe and his companion Neville.
+Historian John Bowers has suggested that the main Knight's Tale theme may have been written about the brotherhood and knightly love between Clanvowe and his companion (and possible lover) Neville.
 In 1386 Clanvowe and Chaucer gave evidence in Scrope's favour in the Scrope v.
 Grosvenor case in the Court of Chivalry, when Lord Scrope of Bolton and Sir Robert Grosvenor fell out over the right to bear a certain coat of arms.

 Clanvowe's death came on 17 October 1391, on the way to Constantinople with a sworn companion, William Neville, perhaps on pilgrimage to the holy city.
 Neville died two days later (19 October 1391), apparently inconsolable after the passing of his sworn companion Clanvowe.
 They were buried together in a joint tomb discovered in 1913 in Istanbul's Arap Mosque.
 Their tomb slab also suggests a close relationship, with their coats of arms impaled on both shields in a way usually reserved for married couples.

 Military life

 Clanvowe was probably an apprentice of Humphrey Du Bohun, 7th Earl of Hereford, also from Herefordshire, whom he may have joined on the crusade to Alexandria in 1365, when the city was sacked by the crusading party.
-Early in his career, Clanvowe was involved in military campaigns to France during The Hundred Years War, first as being posted in Brittany in 1364.
+Early in his career, Clanvowe was involved in military campaigns to France during The Hundred Years War, first being posted in Brittany in 1364.

-Clanvowe was later involved in 1373 and 1378 expeditions to France led by John of Gaunt.
+Clanvowe was later involved in the 1373 and 1378 expeditions to France led by John of Gaunt.
 In 1390, he enlisted on the Barbary Crusade led by Louis II, Duke of Bourbon against Tunis, for which traditional crusading indulgences were offered.
 This ended in a peace treaty after a nine-week siege.